polypheny/Polypheny-Connector-Python/README.md

 ### Installation

-Installing the python connector for Polypheny is as simple as calling:
+The recommended way to install the Python Connector for Polypheny is via pip:
 ```bash
 pip install polypheny
 ```

-Alternativiely if you don't want to install the package directly from [PyPi](https://pypi.org/project/polypheny).
-You can also download the latest [release](https://github.com/polypheny/Polypheny-Connector-Python/releases/), extract the archive and install it manually:
+Alternatively, if you prefer to install the package manually you can also download the latest [release](https://github.com/polypheny/Polypheny-Connector-Python/releases/), extract the archive and install it manually:
 ```bash
 cd /path/to/polyphney-connector-python-x.y.z/
 python setup.py install